 Hormones are not the primary cause of breast pain, particularly since one breast usually hurts more compared to the other.
 The discomfort might also be due to the interaction of your hormones with other variables.
 Apart from progesterone and estrogen, abnormal levels of prolactin also lead to breast pain.

-To find out if your pain associates with your menstrual cycle, keep a period log and note the times you experience pain during the month.
+To find out if your pain associated with your menstrual cycle, keep a period log and note the times you experience pain during the month.
 You might notice a pattern after a cycle or two.
 Possible causes of breast pain include:

 Pregnancy: The increased tenderness to a woman’s breasts, a common sign of gestation, often causes breast pain.